sddevelopment-be/penguin-pragmatic-patterns/docs/X_Appendix/Glossary/HOME.md

 An user interface programming approach aiming to make sure interfaces render well on a variety of devices and display resolutions.
 This is usually achieved by separating content from display logic, and altering the latter depending on the viewport being used.

+### Retrospective

+A retrospective, generally, is a look back at events that took place, or works that were produced, in the past.

 ### ROI